TushG29/SC4000_MachineLearning/README.md

 Can you determine if two individuals are related?

 ## Models Used
   1. Targeted Siamese Model.
-The irst layer of the model uses InceptionResnetV1, pre-trained on the ‘vggface2’ dataset for obtaining the base encodings.
+The first layer of the model uses InceptionResnetV1, pre-trained on the ‘vggface2’ dataset for obtaining the base encodings.
   2. Non-Correlated Siamese Model
   3. Vision Transformer